 A.A.E.
 Program Information

-The IAAE Canada Accreditation Program is comparable to a 4th year university academic level and challenges candidates to prove their knowledge and skills in three distinct ways: Passing an exam, researching and writing a management paper and excelling at the Board of Examiners panel interview.
+The IAAE Canada Accreditation Program is comparable to a 4th year university academic level and challenges candidates to prove their knowledge and skills in three distinct ways: Passing an exam, completing the written requirement and excelling at the Board of Examiners panel interview.

 Candidates have 3 years to complete the program.